Calling on Camden

 Adjacent to the falls is a well-manicured park—a lovely stretch of greenery designed by the Olmsted Brothers—where summer concerts and plays are performed.
 The park continues around to the opposite side of the harbor until the Wayfarer Marine facilities take over the shoreline.

 Camden naturally attracts its share of transient boaters in season, so it’s wise to reserve a mooring or slip well ahead of your intended arrival.
-Wayfarer Marine, the town’s clean-up batter in the marina business, provides launch service to and from its many moorings in the outer harbor, and also offers dock space for transients.
+The Lyman-Morse Camden Marina—the town’s clean-up batter in the marina business—provides launch service to and from its many moorings in the outer harbor, and also offers dock space for transients.
 In a pinch, the harbormaster may also be able to find you a space on one of the empty private moorings.
 Note that the outer harbor can be rolly at times, and makes for a long row or paddle into town, so try to secure a space in the inner harbor if possible.

 Dining & Shopping Hub

-Ashore, you’ll find a plethora of shops, bars, boutiques, galleries and eateries to choose from, among them the Waterfront Restaurant, Cappy’s Chowder House and the Camden Deli.
+Ashore, you’ll find a plethora of shops, bars, boutiques, galleries and eateries to choose from, among them the Waterfront Restaurant and the Camden Deli.
 Indeed, shopping and eating are major pastimes for many Camden visitors.
 There’s also a well-stocked grocery store in town where you can stock up on galley provisions.

 Those seeking respite from the tourists and shoppers can find it at the Camden Public Library, which also serves as a social-cultural center for the town’s full-time residents.
 Built in 1928, it was enthusiastically expanded in 1996, creating among other things a huge children’s reading room with over 14,000 books and other materials in its collection.
 The expansion was built underground to keep the surrounding park grounds open.
 The library also has computer terminals and WiFi for wayward sailors who want to keep in touch and up to speed with the rest of the world.